What is a Patient Information Leaflet and why is it useful?

 If you feel that the medicine is not very effective, talk to your doctor.

-If you have been using a different inhaler containing beclometasone dipropionate previously, ask your doctor for advice, as the effective dose of beclometasone dipropionate in Trimbow for the treatment of COPD may be lower than that of some other inhalers.
+If you have been using a different inhaler containing beclometasone dipropionate previously, ask your doctor for advice, as the effective dose of beclometasone dipropionate in Trimbow for the treatment of your obstructive lung disease may be lower than that of some other inhalers.

 Route of administration